TimXu1201/Stereo-Visual-Inertial-SLAM-with-Landmark-Mapping-and-Pose-Refinement/README.md

 # Stereo Visual-Inertial SLAM with Landmark Mapping and Pose Refinement

-This repository contains my ECE 276A Project 3 work on **stereo visual-inertial SLAM**, combining IMU prediction, stereo landmark triangulation, map construction, and pose refinement.
+This repository contains my work on **stereo visual-inertial SLAM**, combining IMU prediction, stereo landmark triangulation, map construction, and pose refinement.

 The pipeline first predicts motion from IMU measurements, then recovers landmarks from stereo correspondences, and finally uses a fixed landmark map to improve the estimated trajectory through visual reprojection updates.